kengz/openai_lab/source/includes/_METRICS.md

 Always amplify to make better solutions have more positive fitness score.
 If `power` is negative, amplify toward the 0 axis, i.e. divide by amplifier.
 If `power` is positive, amplify away from the 0 axis, i.e. multiply the amplifier.
 Essentially, `distinguisher = amplifier**sign(power)`.

+## Full Formalization

+Given a function `f` with the form described above, define the f mapping, P, heatmap, etc.

 ## Motivations

 OpenAI Lab exists to address 2 major problems in RL, and WildML's Denny sums them up best in his post [Engineering Is The Bottleneck In (Deep Learning) Research](http://blog.dennybritz.com/2017/01/17/engineering-is-the-bottleneck-in-deep-learning-research/).
 They are: